 - cognitive assessment

-Psychological services are available to adults, adolescents and children from age 6.
+Psychological services are available to adults, adolescents and children.
 The Psychology Clinic is happy to provide assessments and recommendations in collaboration with GPs, clinicians and other therapists who may continue to work with the children, adolescents or adults who attend the clinic.
+Services are usually provided through face to face consultations, but we are also able to offer a range of telehealth options.

 Before commencing treatment each psychologist develops, in consultation with the client, a detailed, individualised treatment plan.